 Degrees and Certifications:

 BA in Art Studio from Concordia University in Saint Paul Education certificate from Augsburg College Masters in Differentiated Instruction From Concordia University in Saint Paul

 Ms. Erika Berg

 About Ms. Berg: In 2004, I graduated from college with a degree in Art Studio from Concordia University.
 I studied painting, pottery, and photography.
 Following college, I worked as a clerk in a school beginning in 2006.
 There, I decided to return to college to get my teaching degree.
 I received my teaching license in 2011 from Augsburg College.
 I joined The Heights Community School in January, 2017 (the 2016/17 school year), teaching 3rd grade.
 I began teaching 4th grade beginning the 2018-2019 school year.
 I received my Masters Degree in differentiated instruction in 2020 from Concordia University.
 I came back to teach 3rd grade in 2020 during and after distance learning.
-Last year I taught 5th grade for the first time and I'm glad to be teaching 5th grade again for the 2022/2023 school year.
+I taught 5th grade for the first time in 2021/22 and continued in 2022/23.
+I'm glad to be teaching 5th grade again for the 2023/2024 school year.

-My Interests: I love to read, play at the beach, draw, write, paint, watch movies, cook, and play with my son and daughter.
+My Interests: I love to read mystery and suspense, play at the beach or pool with my children, draw, write, paint (creative stuff), watch movies and shows, cook (I LOVE being in the kitchen), and play with my son and daughter.

 Students will get folders with communication from the school community.
 Scholars are expected to read for 20-30 minutes a night and keep a reading log to record pages.
 There will also be some math homework corresponding to what unit we are working on.
 This will be due the following week and it is expected that the scholars work on it for 15 minutes each night.
 I differentiate homework for each student and welcome you to help your scholar at home.
 I also use Schoology classroom online and students can find links and resources there.